 Services: Besides the exhibition areas, the museum also houses a 350-seat auditorium, a library, offices, a restaurant, gift shop, and a multi-purpose lounge.

-Entrance to the museum is free for all.
+Entrance to the museum is always free for all.

 Official website: Soumaya Museum